-Examples of C functions involving string manipulation

-- For input/ouput: gets scanf fscanf - General string manipulation: strcpy strcat sprintf - Some of these calls have bounded-length variants - A length argument indicates the maximum amount of memory to consider - Examples: fgets strncpy snprintf - Bounded-length variants are not entirely safe, e.g. - No guarantee of null-termination for the target buffer (e.g. strncpy). - Undefined behavior when buffers overlap. - Some "safe" variants of string operations counter for these cases (see next slide).
+- Examples of C functions involving string manipulation - For input/ouput: gets scanf fscanf - General string manipulation: strcpy strcat sprintf - Some of these calls have bounded-length variants - A length argument indicates the maximum amount of memory to consider - Examples: fgets strncpy snprintf - Bounded-length variants are not entirely safe, e.g. - No guarantee of null-termination for the target buffer. - Undefined behavior when buffers overlap strncpy, strncpy\s